zanieb/poetry-relax/README.md

 When packages follow semantic versioning, this prevents breaking changes from reaching you.
 However, including this versioning constraint on published libraries can result in overly constrained packages.
 Once released, a library's version constraints cannot be updated.
-This means that if one of the library's dependencies releases a new major version, users of the library cannot use the new version of the dependency until a new version of the library is released — even if the release does not introduce breaking changes that would affect the library.
+This means that if one of the library's dependencies releases a new major version, users of the library cannot use the new version of the dependency until a new version of the library is released — even if the dependency does not introduce breaking changes that would affect the library.
 For a single package, this is not often a big deal.
 However, with many packages this can result in unresolvable compatibilities between version requirements.
 For a much more detailed discussion, see [this blog post](https://iscinumpy.dev/post/bound-version-constraints/).